steven-buytaert/snippets/README.md

 # snippets
-Container repo with code snippets
+Container repo with very simple code snippets.

 * circbuffer: circular buffer that allows 1 reader and 1 writer to operate on it, lock free.